 There are moments when we may become aware of the passage of time, or rather, the passage of our lives in time.
-New Year’s eve is one of those moments.
-Our birthday may be another.
-And for some of us, the midpoint of the year (June 30th) can remind us of how quickly life seems to carry us on its tide towards old age and death.
+Our birthdays often prompt such awareness.
+And New Year’s Eve as well, as we mark the passing of one year to the next.
 In those moments we may be filled with both a sense of hope and a healthy panic.
 The moments when we are reminded of our mortality may not be “happy” moments, but they are certainly moments of grace.

 Zen monks like Ikkyu and Ryokan were wanderers – at least for a portion of their lives.
 They abandoned worldly values such as wealth, fame or power and one could say they lived a life of purposelessness – simply wandering from place to place.
 Here is one of Ryokan’s poems: